 We've got some heavy-hitters, new-beginners, and everything in between.
-Women who have grown businesses to near BILLION-dollar valuations and women who are bootstrapping from their home HQ.
-The learnings are deep and the women are real.
+From founders who have grown businesses to near BILLION-dollar valuations to those who are bootstrapping from their home HQ.
+The learnings are deep and the stories are real.
 Join us and become a part of the conversation.

 In Season Two of the Entreprenora Podcast, we talk about stories of growth and the mindset and habits required to succeed.
 From riding the wild waves of pivoting and starting again, to dealing with recessions and external shocks, our founders share candid insights about how they grew, scaled, exited, "failed", or reinvented themselves and their businesses.